megansquire/datacleaning/README.md

 # datacleaning
-Code and examples for Data Cleaning book
+Code and examples for Clean Data book